 do not put your child in a steamy room or get them to inhale steam

-- your child is struggling to breathe (you may see their tummy sucking inwards or their breathing sounds different)
+- is struggling to breathe (you may notice grunting noises, see their tummy sucking under their ribcage, or their breathing may sound different)